 Contact Our Firm Today

-If you are charged in California, the most important thing to remember is to immediately contact an experienced burglary defense attorney.
+If you are charged in California, the most important thing to remember is to immediately contact an experienced burglary attorney.
 At the Law Offices of Randy Collins, we offer a free confidential case evaluation for anyone facing charges.
-Our Newport Beach attorneys can help get you back on the right track.
+Our Newport Beach burglary attorneys can help get you back on the right track.
 We are dedicated to providing superior representation and can provide you with valuable service.

 Over 45 years of Collective Experience